Michele Maurer, M.Sc., R.C.C., R.S.W., Registered Marriage & Family Therapist

 On a personal note . . .

-Michele is married to her husband of 20+ years, and they are parents of two children.
-Michele is an active community member.
-She has been a long-time volunteer, including service in the executive of two non-profit boards of directors.
+Michele is married to her husband of 25+ years, and they are parents of two grown children.
+Michele has been a long-time volunteer, including service in the executive of two non-profit boards of directors.
 Michele has been a proud member of Lions Gate Chorus, a women’s acapella chorus who regularly compete and earn accolades at an international level.
 Michele is an outdoor enthusiast, enjoying many opportunities for outdoor recreation in BC.
 The photo to the right was taken Summer 2012 on a ten day family paddling trip around the Bowron Lakes.
 Michele is a hobby artist and crafter, an avid reader, and when time and budget allow, Michele loves to travel with her family.

 Michele’s ‘Resilience’ Approach to Therapy